drawable/fluss/README.md

   implementation of the memento pattern for full undo/redo support, the use of multiple plugins for the same action and the use of plugins to run on every action.

 ## Modules

 **fluss** can be compiled to create either amd or commonjs modules.
-The npm module provides both.
+The npm package provides both.

 ## Stability

-Be careful.
 This is beta software.
 APIs may change.
-There are bugs!
+Bugs are likely although there are [tests](test).

 ## Browser compatibility